felwal/avganar/presentation/description.md

 # Description

-Avgånär is a widget for viewing nearby stops and departures within Stockholms Lokaltrafik (SL) in Sweden.
+Avgånär is a widget for viewing nearby stops and departures within Sweden.

+For better data and more features within Stockholm, see Avgånär: Stockholm departures.

 Features: